Amos Alonzo Stagg: Family and personal life

 Stagg was married to the former Stella Robertson on September 10, 1894.
 The couple had three children: two sons, Amos Jr. and Paul, and a daughter, Ruth.
 Both sons played for the elder Stagg as quarterbacks at the University of Chicago and each later coached college football.
 In 1952, Barbara Stagg, Amos' granddaughter, started coaching the high school girls' basketball team for Northern Lehigh High School in Slatington, Pennsylvania.

+In 1933, Stagg donated an Milburn Light Electric 1921 Model 27L Brougham automobile (of which he was the original owner) to Chicago's Museum of Science & Industry.
+The vehicle remains in the museum's collection, and is today own of only 56 known surviving Milburn Light Electric vehicles in world.

 Legacy

 Two high schools in the United States, one in Palos Hills, Illinois, and the other in Stockton, California, and an elementary school in Chicago, Illinois, are named after Stagg.
 The NCAA Division III National Football Championship game, played in Salem, Virginia, is named the Stagg Bowl after him.
 The athletic stadium at Springfield College is named Stagg Field.
 The football field at Susquehanna University is named Amos Alonzo Stagg Field in honor of both Stagg Sr. and Jr. Stagg was also the namesake of the University of Chicago's old Stagg Field.
 At University of the Pacific in Stockton, California, one of the campus streets is known as Stagg Way and Pacific Memorial Stadium, the school's football and soccer stadium, was renamed Amos Alonzo Stagg Memorial Stadium on October 15, 1988.
 Phillips Exeter Academy also has a field named for him and a statue.
 A field in West Orange, New Jersey on Saint Cloud Avenue is also named for him.
 The Amos Alonzo Stagg Award is awarded annually to the "individual, group, or institution whose services have been outstanding in the advancement of the best interests of football."
 The winner of the Big Ten Football Championship Game, started in 2011, receives the Stagg Championship Trophy, named in his honor.

 At the College of William and Mary, the Amos Alonzo Stagg Society was organized during 1979–1980 by students and faculty opposed to a plan by the institution's Board of Visitors to move William and Mary back into big-time college football several decades after a scandal there involving grade changes for football players.
 The Society was loosely organized but successful in combating, among other plans, a major expansion of the William and Mary football stadium.